jwu02/kazdesu-activity-api-flask/README.md

 - [] deploy api
 - [] only accept /GET requests from my frontend app

-- [x] only accept /POST requests with a correct static bearer taken
+- [x] only accept /POST requests with the correct static bearer token